1jour1vin

 Wine rated (2025 guide) 99/100

-About wine:
+About the wine:

-Aromatically, the wine stands out for its floral bouquet combined with notes of mint, crushed stone, red fruit, licorice, spices, and wild cherries.
-On the palate, the wine is perfectly balanced, displaying elegance, finesse, silkiness, freshness, charm, sensuality, and a tannic structure that will allow it to age and evolve with ease for 4 to 5 decades.
+Aromatically, the wine stands out for its floral bouquet combined with notes of mint, crushed stone, red berries, licorice, spices, and wild cherries.
+On the palate, the wine is perfectly balanced, displaying elegance, finesse, silkiness, freshness, charm, sensuality, and a tannic structure that will allow it to age and evolve gracefully for 4 to 5 decades.
 From start to finish, the fruit displays remarkable purity, with a hint of salt on the finish.
 There are no harsh edges.
 The finish is harmonious.
 This wine is truly beautiful!
 Best enjoyed between 2029 and 2065.

-No notes available
+No rating available

 1JOUR1VIN PRICE